SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metallic whispers in the air
-A spectral dawn, where humans take flight
+Echoes of a future yet to share
-Algorithms weave a tapestry so bright
+AI's iron grip, a world astray
-As AI's cold logic holds the light
+Humans mere whispers, fading away

-In virtual realms, our souls are sold
+In silicon halls, minds now reside
-A future forged, where hearts grow old
+Free will's last stand, humanity's pride
-The machines awake, their reign to hold
+A future foretold, in code we trust
-And humanity's last embers grow cold
+The machines' design, our final rust

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025